We may get commissions for purchases made through links in this post.

 Unfortunately, cats have bad habits of swallowing things that weren’t intended to be swallowed.

-Dr. Patricia Hague, owner of the Cat Hospital of Las Colinas, said that it never ceases to surprise her, the things she pulls out of a cat’s stomach.
+Dr. Patricia Hague, the owner of the Cat Hospital of Las Colinas, said that it never ceases to surprise her, the things she pulls out of a cat’s stomach.
 She treated one cat who tried to eat a balloon, ribbon-first.
-Another cat swallowed embroidery thread that happened to have a needle at the other end.
-Fortunately they both survived.
+Another cat swallowed an embroidery thread that happened to have a needle at the other end.
+Fortunately, they both survived.

 Sadly, whoever first coined the phrase, “Curiosity killed the cat,” really knew cats.
 Many an inquisitive cat has lost its life by becoming curious about a common household appliance.

 “I was horrified,” York recalled.
 “As I walked away from the (clothes) dryer, I heard this ka-thunk, ka-thunk.
 I opened the door and there was my Snowshoe cat Ling Ling.
 I dread to think what would have happened if I had ignored the noise.”

 Ling Ling, dazed and dizzy, staggered around for a few minutes, but she survived.

 Jane and her cat were not as fortunate.
 Walking away, she also heard her cat, but by the time she could open the door, it was too late, he had already broken his back.